-Unlike the count\ones function, more complex properties, which require temporary state or unbounded loops, may be impossible to convert into a single expression.
+Unlike the count_ones function, more complex properties, which require temporary state or unbounded loops, may be impossible to convert into a single expression.
 The ability to call functions, thus, enhances the expressive power of the constraint language and reduces the likelihood of errors.
+Note that the two constraints above are not completely equivalent; C2 is bidirectional (length may constraint w and vice-versa), whereas C1 is not.